balmli/no.almli.heatingcontroller/README.md

 ### Release Notes:

+#### 1.8.0

+- Added condition: 'Difference between highest and lowest price is less / more than X %'

 #### 1.7.0

 - Added condition: 'The following X consecutive hours have / have not the lowest total price between start and end'